GuillaumeSalha/GuillaumeSalha.github.io/_posts/2000-01-03-portrait_robot.md

 ---

 # What does the typical human look like?

-## Basic physical descritions

-### Gender
 HELLO THERE!
 I'm R2D4, an inhabitant from the planet Xuluberlu.
 With my team, we are studying an archaic and extremely old civilization called "humanity".

 Do you know what a typical human looks like?
+Bear with me, we are going to look what our dataset has to tell us.

+## Basic physical descritions

+### Gender

 Let's take a look at these two simple graphs.

 <!-- include the first plot -->